 Getting the medicine you need to fight your cancer and getting it paid for is a big challenge.
 That's why we're here.
 Lilly PatientOne wants to help you understand the process and what we can do to try to make things easier for you and your doctor.
 Here are some of the questions we hear most often.

 Lilly PatientOne is a collection of services to help make sure you have access to the Lilly Oncology medication your doctor prescribed.
-From reimbursement and co-pay assistance to collecting information on behalf of the Lilly Cares Foundation, an independent nonprofit organization that provides your eligible medication at no cost if you qualify, we're committed to helping you find ways to help cover the costs of your treatment.
+From reimbursement and co-pay assistance, we're committed to helping you find ways to help cover the costs of your treatment.

 Your doctor's office will most likely set up a meeting for you with their reimbursement specialist to help verify your coverage or document your financial situation if you have no insurance.
 This is usually when most people want to know what options may be available if they need help paying for their treatment.
 You can also apply for Lilly PatientOne services if your insurance denies coverage for your medicine or at any time your financial or insurance situation changes.